InfuseAI/primehub-site/docs/getting_started/install_primehub.md

 Key | Description
 ----|------------------------------------
 `PRIMEHUB_DOMAIN` | The domain name of keycloak.
-Can be the same as primehub's one.
+It can be the same as primehub's one.
 `PRIMEHUB_PASSWORD` | The password for primehub admin.
 (The default username of admin is `phadmin`) `KEYCLOAK_DOMAIN` | The hostname of keycloak.
-Can be the same as primehub's one.
+It can be the same as primehub's one.
 `KEYCLOAK_PASSWORD` | The master password of keycloak `STORAGE_CLASS` | The storage class for persistence storage `GRAPHQL_SECRET_KEY` | The graphql API secret key